 - Juice of 4 lemons, should come out to about 1/3 cup

-1 whole chicken, 3 1/2 to 4 pounds, cut up or chicken parts of your choosing; thighs, legs, etc.
+- 1 whole chicken, 3 1/2 to 4 pounds, cut up or chicken parts of your choosing; thighs, legs, etc.

 - Start a fire in a charcoal grill, or pre-heat a gas grill.

-- Combine garlic, oregano, olive oil, lemon juice, balsamic vinegar, salt and pepper in a medium bowl and wisk together well to make Salmoriglio mixture.
+- Combine garlic, oregano, olive oil, lemon juice, salt and pepper in a medium bowl and wisk together well to make Salmoriglio mixture.

 - Season chicken with salt & pepper and cook on a medium-hot grill turning occasionally until done, about 25 minutes.

-- While chicken is cooking heat up a large saute pan, either on the other side of the grill, the side burner of the grill, or on the stove.
+- When chicken is close to being done, heat up a large sauté pan, either on the other side of the grill, the side burner of the grill, or on the stove.

 - When chicken is cooked transfer to hot sauté pan.
-Stir the remaining salmoriglio up well and pour over the chicken and cook on top of grill, turning the chicken in the pan for 1 to 2 minutes.
+Stir the remaining salmoriglio up well and pour over the chicken and cook on top of hot grill (or side burner), turning the chicken in the pan for 2 to 3 minutes.

-- Transfer chicken to serving bowl, pour Salmoriglio mixture from saute pan on top and serve with reserved salmoriglio on the side for drizzling.
+- Transfer chicken to serving bowl, pour sauce from pan on top and serve with reserved salmoriglio on the side for drizzling.